sigven/gvanno/README.md

-## _gvanno_ - workflow for functional and clinical annotation of germline nucleotide variants
+## _gvanno_ - generic workflow for functional and clinical annotation of human DNA variants

 ### Contents